ku-sldg/plih/_intro/3-Monadic-Interpreter.md

 m >>= \n == n <- m
 ```

-The `do` notation is largely just a syntax transformation in the compiler to do this and a couple of other nifty things.
 Performing this transformation gives us this `do` expression:

 ```haskell
 x <- (Just 10)